ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 JSON texts that are semantically identical can serialize differently (e.g., member order, whitespace), which would lead to divergent `info` values and failed key agreement.

-To produce the HPKE `info` byte string from a `Recipient_structure`, implementations MUST use a deterministic JSON serialization to ensure both parties derive identical bytes regardless of JSON library differences (e.g., member order, whitespace, numeric formatting):
+To produce the HPKE `info` byte string from a `Recipient_structure`, both sides MUST produce the deterministic JSON representation using the JSON Web Key (JWK) Thumbprint serialization rules {{RFC7638}}:

-1. Construct the `Recipient_structure` JSON object exactly as defined above.
+1. Construct the `Recipient_structure` JSON object exactly as defined {{recipient_structure}}.
-2. Serialize the object using the JSON Canonicalization Scheme (JCS) specified in {{RFC8785}}.
-Canonicalization fixes member ordering (lexicographic by Unicode code point), whitespace (none beyond JSON syntax), and value formatting.
+2. Prepare the JSON structure based on Section 3.3 of RFC 7638.
-3. Encode the resulting canonical JSON text as UTF-8 without the Byte Order Mark (BOM).
+3. Use the resulting JSON structure, base64url-encode it and use the octets as the HPKE `info` value.
-4. The resulting UTF-8 byte sequence MUST be used as the HPKE `info` value by both sender and recipient.

-Implementations MUST NOT use any non-canonical JSON encoding (including different member orders, additional insignificant whitespace, or library-specific defaults) when deriving `info`.

 #### Example